jasmine/jasmine.github.io/setup/ruby.md

 ---

 <div class="warning">
-    Jasmine for Ruby is deprecated.
+    Jasmine for Ruby has been discontinued.
 We recommend using the
     <a href="nodejs.html">jasmine</a> or
     <a href="browser.html">jasmine-browser-runner</a> NPM packages instead.
 </div>